-How you can prepare yourself for breastfeeding success
+How you can prepare for breastfeeding before baby arrives

-8. Enjoy your journey.
+Bonus #8 – Enjoy your journey!
 Every journey is unique and can vary from child to child.
 Enjoy your unique journey and the bonds you are creating with your child.

 Check out more great breastfeeding posts and resources on my Breastfeeding Resources Page.

 I love that these breastfeeding groups exist, we need more like them.
 However, I’m also keenly aware of the societal make-up that makes special groups and consultants necessary.

 Breastfeeding is a natural occurrence, but how to do it is not knowledge that is readily talked about by women or passed down between generations any longer.
 We have to go to trained professionals to gain knowledge that has been lost as breastfeeding fell out of style.

 As there is renewed support for breastfeeding we have to reclaim this knowledge and pass it on to other women.
 (There is nothing wrong with formula feeding if that is your choice or if you cannot breastfeed)

 Once you follow the steps above be sure to share the knowledge and your own experiences with another mom to be.
 We have to pass this information along to each other to ensure it isn’t lost!